‘Tiger King’s’ Dillon Passage Says His ‘Heart Is Breaking’ Over Joe Exotic’s Sad Letter About Their Marriage

 While they do get to see him having fun, Dillon added that what fans don’t get to see are the many hours that he is “alone at home” missing his husband.
 The Netflix personality, who married Joe in 2017, also made it clear that he has been writing letters to his husband and that “it’s a shame” he hasn’t been receiving them.

 Dillon explained that with Joe currently in isolation due to COVID-19 concerns, the amount of mail he is allowed to read is limited.
-The 24-year-old also wrote that he hopes this message reaches Joe as he vowed that he continues to fight for him every day.
+The 24-year-old also wrote that he hopes this message reaches his husband as he vowed that he continues to fight for him every day.

 View this post on Instagram